 - Confer with parents relative to the psychological and/or initial evaluation findings and recommendations.

-- Taught/presented and informed staff psychological principles and behavioral strategies.
+- Taught/presented and informed staff on psychological principles and behavioral strategies.

-- Responsible for client relationship management, ensuring client satisfaction, soft consultation.
+- Responsible for client relationship management, ensuring client satisfaction, and soft consultation.

 - Advanced communication with school executives and staff in written and oral presentations.